happygoals/haemin-ryu-devlog/_posts/2020-03-21-Intern-program-brings-problem-solving-skills.md

 <hr>
 @ CirrusABS, Fort Wayne, IN.
 January 21st, 2020 - Current (2 months)

+## What I have learned during internship as a web developer so far
+* Languages: C#, ASP.NET Framework, jQuery, JavaScript, XSLT, XML, CirrusFramework
+* Site Management:
+1. Internal and external server environment
+2. SVN source control
+3. DNS Management(DNSME)
+4. Database snapshot for backup (Restore Local Website Database), How to copy DB from one to another, How to use the DB Script file(sql) on the command prompt
+5. How to synchronize the development site with the production site
+* How to use logfile.txt for debugging
+* Filezila file version control
+* Version control on visual studio with .dll file from local bin directory to live bin directory
+* Visual Studio shortcuts
+* How to use developer tool(F12) on Chrome with Console and how to inspect the elements

 <div class="code-example" markdown="1">

 |  Duration   |         Date          |                                          My Tasks                                            |